barryclark/jekyll-now/_posts/2015-02-16-old-dog-new-tricks.md

 title: old dog, new tricks
 ---

-A loop that only terminates when killed.
+Suppose we have a loop that only terminates when killed.
+What might make this interesting?

 {% highlight python %}
 while True: